 Your physiotherapist is an excellent source of advice and information on avoiding running injuries and optimizing your performance on the road and trails.

 Typical running injuries such as plantar fasciitis or Achilles tendinitis are often a result of over exertion.
-Prolonged running sessions, with poor technique, improper footwear, and muscle imbalances subjects the body to increased strain which is highly associated with pain and injury.
+Prolonged running sessions, with poor technique, improper footwear, and muscle imbalances subjects the Healthy Body to increased strain which is highly associated with pain and injury.